azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_AzureServiceSecurity.md

 ## Scan your cloud application (Azure resources) for security vulnerabilities
 ###### :clock10: 30 minutes to complete
-The AzSK contains cmdlets that dev ops teams can use to regularly keep their cloud applications secure during the multiple sprints involving prototyping, core solution development, integration and deployment.
+The AzSK contains cmdlets that DevOps teams can use to regularly keep their cloud applications secure during the multiple sprints involving prototyping, core solution development, integration and deployment.
 These scripts are called Security Verification Tests (SVT) and cover all prominent features in